1. Decide on the scope of your renovation

 2. Use a budget calculator for a rough guide

 There are some helpful renovation and building calculators out there.
 They'll give you a rough estimate of costs and help you plan.
 Building and renovating businesses often have calculators on their websites to use as a guide before you start getting quotes.

 If you’ve never done a renovation or build before, the cost may come as a bit of a shock.
-There may well be a sharp intake of breath.
-This is good—this is as it should be.
 Because the whole point of this exercise is to be realistic about what you can afford.

 If you think you’re about to blow your budget, you should review the scope of your project now.

 3. Break down costs with a detailed cost guide

 You may have had some designs or plans drawn up by now.
-If you do, you’ll have a much better idea of the work involved.
+If you do this, you’ll have a much better idea of the work involved.

 4. Get professionals to check your plans